hnvy/blog-1/README.md

 * The `pearls` folder will also contain markdown files with names that correspond to their `logs` counterparts.
 The naming convention is the same as before (i.e., a `pearls` file for `PROJECT_1_logs.md` will be called `PROJECT_1_pearls.md`).

 # Pearls
 Due to the unnecessarily sophisticated nature of this 'blog', good bits of knowledge may get lost in all of the filler content.
-Here is an [example](./01.%20software/01.%20vim/02.%20pearls/vim_1_pearls.md) of a Pearls file:
+Here is an [example](./01.%20software/01.%20vim/02.%20pearls/vim_1_pearls.md) of a Pearls file.

 I didn't like the idea that all of the potentially useful pieces of information will end up floating around, everywhere, in the deep sea of knowledge, waiting for a person to take a plunge and discover them.
 Therefore, I have come up with this new plan.
 I called it "pearls".